aaemnnosttv/shortcode-alias-api/readme.txt

 Inspired by the original functionality in [Post Link Shortcodes](http://aaemnnost.tv/2013/10/04/aliases-post-link-shortcodes-0-3/), this plugin allows developers to create powerful enhanced versions of any existing shortcode.

+* This plugin is still in alpha and not ready for use in production environments! *

 == Contribute ==